davadazaita/davadazaita/README.md

 ---

+<h3>  They usually attack submarines on the ocean floor, and the images are captured and released as if they were mermaids or giant fish. </h3>

+---

 <h3> Adult aliens emerging from the deep glacial sea to bask in the sun eclipse on the Arctic ice. </h3>

 ---